rikenshah/karate-website/README.md

 # karate-website
-Karate Website developed using CodeIgnitor platform - karate.herobo.com
+Karate Website developed using CodeIgnitor platform

+Not activaly maintained.